viamrobotics/docs/docs/appendix/apis/components/power-sensor.md

 linkTitle: "Power Sensor"
 weight: 20
 type: "docs"
-description: "The power sensor API allows you to give commands to your power sensor components with code instead of with the graphical interface of the Viam app"
+description: "The power sensor API allows you to give commands to your power sensor components for getting measurements of voltage, current, and power consumption."
 icon: true
 images: ["/icons/components/power-sensor.svg"]
 ---

-The power sensor API allows you to give commands to your [power sensor components](/components/power-sensor/) with code instead of with the graphical interface of the [Viam app](https://app.viam.com/).
+The power sensor API allows you to give commands to your [power sensor components](/components/power-sensor/) for getting measurements of voltage, current, and power consumption.

 The power sensor component supports the following methods: